LinjiaF/linjiafeng.github.io/About.md

 **Quantifying Economic Impact of Covid-19** \
 **Supervised by Prof. Shihan Xie (Economics, UIUC)** \
 This research project quantifies the economic impact of Covid-19 by studying the change of employment growth and housing price growth before and after the pandemic.
-I have explored topics like: How factors like different income groups and work-from-home difficulty index impact employment?; Examines factors such as population density that may affect housing price growth; The relationship between inflation rate and unemployment rate or housing price growth in recent decades before the pandemic with a fixed-effect model using a panel data.
+I have explored topics like: How factors like different income groups and work-from-home difficulty index impact employment?
+Whether factors such as population density could affect housing price growth?
+Also, is there any relationship between inflation rate and unemployment rate or housing price growth in recent decades?

 **Quantifying Climate Change Uncertainty in Champaign County** \